 2011 – The Rt Hon Dr Vince Cable MP, Secretary of State for Business, Innovation and Skills, officially opened the new Aerospace and Automotive Academy.
 The facility was the most modern of its kind in the UK.

 2013 – The college has been an accredited institution of the University of Surrey for many years.
-In 2013, ‘University Centre Farnborough’ was launched to continue this partnership, marked by the planning of a new University Centre Farnborough building, due to open in 2016.
+In 2013, ‘University Centre Farnborough’ was launched to continue this partnership, marked by the planning of a new University Centre Farnborough building.